rizinorg/book/src/plugins/intro.md

 ## Listing plugins

-Some r2 tools have the `-L` flag to list all the plugins associated to the functionality.
+Some rizin tools have the `-L` flag to list all the plugins associated to the functionality.
 ```
-rasm2 -L    # list asm plugins
+rz-asm -L   # list asm plugins
-r2 -L       # list io plugins
+rizin -L    # list io plugins
-rabin2 -L   # list bin plugins
+rz-bin -L   # list bin plugins
-rahash2 -L  # list hash/crypto/encoding plugins
+rz-hash -L  # list hash/crypto/encoding plugins
 ```
-There are more plugins in r2land, we can list them from inside r2, and this is done by using the `L` suffix.
+There are more plugins in rizin ecosystem, we can list them from inside rizin, and this is done by using the `L` suffix.

 Those are some of the commands: